RPG3D/ProtobufLite/README.md

-This is Lua 5.4.0 (beta), released on 02 Oct 2019.

-For installation instructions, license details, and further information about Lua, see doc/readme.html.

-add Log2 define for Android

-disable system() on __APPLE__
+This is Protobuf Lite 3.10.0

-STATIC for Mac & iOS
+STATIC for Mac & iOS & Android & Win64

-SHARED for Win64&Android

-rename G(L) to LUA_G(L)
+UE4 use its own allocator, which will cause a crash when using ProtobufLite as shared ibrary...